Information for Patients

 - List of all current medications (if in doubt, please bring the medication bottles in a plastic bag)

 Patients sometimes wish to review paper copies of their records.
 We charge the current State of Maryland page copy fee to patients who wish to receive a paper copy.
 Please allow several days for processing of the request.

 Generally, we fax a copy of the patient’s office or procedure notes to the referring provider (usually the PCP).
-We generally do not release the IME report directly to third parties, i.e. governmental administrative bodies (courts, Social Security Administration, police investigators, etc.), unless we are compelled to do so by subpoena or under other special circumstances, which are described in our Privacy Practices.
+We generally do not release medical reports directly to third parties, i.e. governmental administrative bodies (courts, Social Security Administration, police investigators, etc.), unless we are compelled to do so by subpoena or under other special circumstances, which are described in our Privacy Practices.